physics-uwstout/lab-notebooks-photon-entanglement-research/Photon Entanglement/Larson_Ulrik/Larson, Ulrik - Mar. 21, 2024.md

 1. Perform the following steps in any order:
 	1. Open Quartus Prime, and open the project you wish to use.
+(This segment was left undone, but is finished in the Apr.
+4, 2024 entry)